v1.2.0

 Error Handling

-Always check the result using isSuccess and handle errors:
+For successful requests, always check isSuccess and handle errors:

 const response = await $b24.actions.v3.batch.make({